I'll Never Heil Again: Production notes

 I'll Never Heil Again was the first sequel in the Stooge film canon, following the earlier setting in Moronica of You Nazty Spy!.
 It begins with Moe Hailstone firmly ensconced as the Hitler-like dictator of Moronica.
 Curly Howard plays Field Marshal Herring (a parody of Hermann Göring), who has so many medals that he wears them on both the front and back of his coat.
 Larry plays the Minister of Propaganda (a combination parody of Joseph Goebbels and to some extent also Foreign Minister Joachim von Ribbentrop).
 Filming commenced on April 15–18, 1941.

 The film title is a parody of song title "I'll Never Smile Again", written by Ruth Lowe.
 It was released by Tommy Dorsey and His Orchestra featuring vocals by Frank Sinatra with The Pied Pipers in 1940.
 The song reached No. 1 on Billboard for 12 weeks and was inducted into the Grammy Hall of Fame in 1982.

 I'll Never Heil Again marks one of the few times the Stooges break the fourth wall.
 In one scene, Moe Hailstone is ranting in mock German and Larry is responding in an equally mock Southern accent and Curly says to the camera: "They're nuts."
 One memorable scene has Hailstone's mustache being ripped off and Hailstone rants: "Give me my personality!"

-At one point, Moe says, "Hail, you say!"
-Adults at the time would have recognized it as a play on the then-popular expression "The hell you say," which of course would never have been permitted by the Production Code.

 While filming, devoted family man Moe rushed from the set to his daughter's birthday party in full costume.
 This caused a few calls to the LAPD.
 Bystanders reported at what they perceived to be Hitler running red lights in Hollywood.

 A colorized version of this film was released in 2007.
 It was part of the DVD collection entitled Hapless Half-Wits.